Our Commitment to Innovation and Ethical AI

 FAQs

-Is customer PII used to train your Artificial Intelligence?
+Is personal data from your customers used to train your AI?

 Is Greenhouse compliant with the NYC AI Bias Law?

-Greenhouse’s AI features do not replace human beings as the ultimate decision-makers in the hiring process, and they do not infer demographic information about candidates.
-Accordingly, we expect that they will fall under the ‘limited risk’ classification established by the EU AI Act, meaning that they will be subject to minimal transparency obligations to end users.
-As described above, Greenhouse currently provides clear notifications to our users any time they are engaging with AI-powered features within our tool.
-We will continue to monitor our compliance obligations under the EU AI Act and make adjustments when necessary.
+Greenhouse’s AI features do not replace human beings as the decision-makers in the hiring process, and they do not infer demographic information about candidates.
+In addition, Greenhouse is building our AI functionality in a manner that prioritizes transparency, integrity, and customer choice.
+Accordingly, we expect that our AI functionality will not be considered high risk under the new laws, and that Greenhouse will be compliant with their transparency requirements.
+As described above, Greenhouse currently provides clear notifications to our users any time they are engaging with AI-powered features within our tool, and allows customers to turn off any AI feature at any time.

 Has a penetration test been conducted on the AI/ML features before public release?

-The Greenhouse Security Engineering team is involved in the design phase of all new AI-ML features to be released to ensure that key security controls are integrated into the software development lifecycle.
-Greenhouse will be explicitly scoping new AI/ML features into our 2024 penetration tests (estimated in Q4 2024) to ensure we have coverage.
+The Greenhouse Security Engineering team is involved in the design phase of all new AI/ML features to be released to ensure that key security controls are integrated into the software development lifecycle.
+Greenhouse will be explicitly scoping new AI/ML features into our 2025 penetration tests (estimated in Q3 2025) to ensure we have coverage.

 How does Greenhouse address bias in the outputs from the AI/ML features?